 The College of Coastal Georgia is one of the most affordable institutions on the southeast coast.

-Estimated costs of attendance are costs that are paid to the College, such as tuition, fees, meal plans, and on-campus housing.
+Estimated direct costs are costs that are paid to the College, such as tuition, fees, meal plans, and on-campus housing.
 We encourage 15 hours per semester to graduate in four years.
 Tuition costs will vary based on the number of credit hours in which you enroll.
 Twelve or more credit hours is considered full-time enrollment.

 All freshmen living in a residence hall must select a dining plan.
 Books are not included on a student’s invoice.
 However, since students usually purchase books for class, we included an estimated amount to assist when estimating the cost of attendance.
-All amounts provided are based on 2020-2021 costs and are subject to change for the 2021-2022 academic year.
+All amounts provided are based on 2023-2024 costs and are subject to change for the 2024-2025 academic year.

 Financial Aid is typically awarded and available within a month or two of the release of the new Free Application for Federal Student Aid (FAFSA).
 To see a complete listing of the Cost of Attendance and its meaning, click here.